Skip to main content

 • Summer 2026: Monday 20 July to Friday 31 July (2 weeks)

-• Extension of time clauses usually anticipate shutdowns.
+• Extension of time clauses usually anticipate shutdowns — but check the drafting.

 • Liquidated damages calculations typically exclude shutdown days if the contract defines them as non-working time.